hnryjmes/100-days-of-code/README.md

 1. DAY 86.
 Learning how to write good React code by trying to fix all our linting errors, one by one. 😅 First, try to fix, then Google it and find out more, then last resort add an exception to the ESLint config... #100DaysOfCode

+1. DAY 87.
+Hours later, our listings can be loaded from our API and appear on our React map as markers!
+Needless to say, the Google Maps APIs are fun.
+Also, if anyone knows how data flow between components and asynchronous JavaScript works then do let me know... #100DaysOfCode

 1.